namespace7/HLSPlayerKotlin/README.md

 The application is Hard coded in Kotlin.

-The application allow users to test Hls stream, implementation of track selection allows user to select video qulaity manually basically redo of [Hls Player link](https://github.com/namespace7/HLS_Player) The application uses Exo-player library.
+The application allows user to test Hls stream, implementation of track selection allows user to select video quality  manually basically redo of [Hls Player link](https://github.com/namespace7/HLS_Player) The application uses Exo-player library.
 Exo-player version used - 2.14.0